ev3lessons/FLL-Tutorials/en/CoachCorner/_posts/2016-06-16-Socializing-and-Sharing-on-the-Internet.markdown

 ### The Downside

-Having 9-14 year olds use the Internet does raise concerns for many parents/coaches; however, the benefits for an FLL team outweigh the risks.
-FIRST teams and those who follow them are all wonderful.
-A coach will very rarely have to step in.
+Having 9-14 year olds use the Internet does raise concerns for many parents/coaches.
 Here are some tips to keep your experiences all positive.
 1)	YouTube: In my own experience, YouTube causes the most trouble in terms of inappropriate comments.
 My recommendation to teams that make videos is to require that each comment be “approved” before they are visible on your team’s videos.
 When we switched to this feature, the inappropriate comments (not by FLL teams) immediately stopped.
 2)	Twitter:  We have not encountered bad posts on Twitter, but every once in a while I see someone following the team who is “not appropriate”.
 Once a month I take a look at their list of followers.
 I intervene (if needed) and block the user.
 You can very easily identify these people – by name, descriptive words, photo, and recent posts.
-Again, only 1-2 suspicious followers in six years.

 ### Facebook Tips